jglanz/AMD_OC_Ryzen/README.md

 Use one of these two USBPort injector kext files in parallel one of two ACPI files: SSDT-X570-BXBR_BYUP_BYD8_XHC2-XHC and SSDT-X570-BXBR_BYUP_BYD8_XHC2-XHC-PCIe_BT.
 Again, the former is for SBT builds and by default is disabled; the latter is for PCIeBT builds and is by default enabled in the config.plist file.
 This pairing is re-explained below in section A3.

-Together, these SSDT and kext files properly inject the USB ports, while in the case of PCIeBT version, disabling the internal Intel BT device (removing it's USB power supply) to as not to interfere with the BT add-on card, ideally located at slot-5.
-(See the included Images folder for JPGs of the main mobo layout and the rear panel USB/Internal USB layout.)
+Together, these SSDT and kext files properly inject the USB ports and, in the case of the PCIeBT version, disable the internal Intel BT device (removing it's USB power supply).
+By removing the internal BT/WiFi device, the BT add-on card (ideally located at slot-5) will have less interference, and yet, if you use the computer to boot into Windows, the Internal device will work again.
+Whereas, if you use the SBT device, either MacOS or Windows will use the same device and it's USB power shouldn't be removed.
+This is why there are 2 sets of USBPort BT injector kexts.

+For a complete USB port description, see the included Images folder for JPGs of the main mobo layout and the rear panel USB/Internal USB layout.

 ### 3. BT Settings

 To clarify the above description, there are 2 sets of ACPI and kext files that you need to use.
-You need to enable one, not both, within OpenCore.
+You need to enable one set, not both, within OpenCore.
 The two sets can be described as follows:

 SET 1.
 SBT - Internal swapped BT, enable following (but disable those in SET 2):